 Chapter 7

-Through Chapter 7, someone can liquidates their assets to pay off their debt.
-In most cases, all debts can be eliminated except for child support, alimony, student loans, etc.
+In Chapter 7, an individual can liquidate their assets to pay off their debts.
+In most cases, all debts can be eliminated except for child support, alimony, and student loans.

 Chapter 13

-When someone declares bankruptcy under Chapter 13, they’re put into a repayment plan which usually lasts for three to five years.
+When someone files for bankruptcy under Chapter 13, they’re placed on a repayment plan that typically lasts 3 to 5 years.

 Foreclosures on homes won’t happen under Chapter 13 because they’ll be permitted to maintain all of their assets.